How do you catch a cold?

 Informative, in-depth and in the know: get the latest health news and info with Saga Magazine.
 Find out more

-Interestingly, that’s what is responsible for making you feel really unwell.
-It responds to the virus by releasing substances called inflammatory mediators, including histamine, interleukins and prostaglandins, and they are what cause the actual symptoms.
+Interestingly, when you have a cold your immune system is responsible for making you feel ill.
+It responds to the cold virus by releasing substances called inflammatory mediators, including histamine, interleukins and prostaglandins, and they are what cause the actual symptoms of a cold.

 - your blood vessels dilate (making your nose bunged up) and leak fluid